thomastay/expensive_modules/README.md

 ## Squeezing the last drop of performance

+By and large, I was pretty happy with the performance as is, so I stopped here.

+There were some other things that helped increase performance by little bits and pieces here and there, mentioning them for completeness:

+  - Preallocating capacity for HashSets and Dictionaries helped increase performance by 0.1s.
+  - For HashSets, I first preallocated the capacity of the sum of all the sizes of the arrays it was going to merge together.
+However, that causes the hashsets to become too big.
+With some profiling, I found that doing sumOfSizes / 4 worked best.

 ## Failed ideas
+More than knowing what worked, it's also useful to note what didn't work:
+  1. I tried to beat String.Split() by writing my custom lex and parse phase but failed.
+As it turns out, String.Split() isn't too slow for this application (~1.8MB file).
+  1. Also, on the CLR memory allocations are really cheap, so having 4000 strings in memory was a hassle for the GC, but didn't affect runtime significantly.
+Plus, it gets GC-ed pretty quickly as it's only used in Graph creation.
+  1. As part of the above, I tried to speed up the graph creation by incrementally building it during the string parsing phase, but I couldn't get it to beat the simple implementation.
+At any rate, it turns out that the parsing and graph creation is not the bottleneck.
+  1. Merging nodes is the bottleneck of this algorithm.
+I tried doing parallel merge and sorted merge using plain sorted arrays, but that didn't help either.
+Turns out HashSets are too darn optimized.

 ## Footnotes
 1. An algorithm for transitive reduction of an acyclic graph (1987).
 Gries, D., Martin, A. J. et al

 2. You may notice that I'm performing parallel reads and writes to a shared mutable data structure, namely the 2D adjacency matrix.
 While this is normally highly discouraged, in this case it is fine, since the reads and writes are guaranteed to never overlap.
-That said, although conceptually it makes sense (each thread has a different row), it is not obvious that it holds at the processor level.
+That said, although conceptually it makes sense (each thread has a different row), it is not obvious that it holds at the processor level.   \
  To verify this, I dug into the System.Corelib.Private source code to check how they perform writes on a 2D array.
 The fear would be that if arr.[i, 2000] and arr.[i+1, 0] overlap.
 This can only happen if the CLR isn't addressing each boolean by itself, but rather batching boolean reads and writes.
 Thankfully, the CLR uses regular unsafe pointer arithmetic to get and set booleans.
-Since most modern processors are byte-addressable, this means that there is no overlap.
+Since most modern processors are byte-addressable, this means that there is no overlap. \
  Phew!
 These are the details one has to worry about when performing lock-free reads and writes to shared mutable state.